emilydrakesmith/GA-project-2-job-hound/README.md

 * Make sure that deleting a job application also deletes scheduled Follow-Ups.
   * Add a warning prompt about this too.
 * Add code to correct dates entered on Job Apps and Follow-Ups and to display in a more accessible format.
+* When deleting a Follow-Up, reference embedded in Job Applications will be deleted.
+  * Apparently `.post` middleware can accomplish this?
+* When deleting a Job Application, Follow-Ups referenced will be deleted.

 [Back to Top](#top)
 <a id='contribute'></a>